 A new entry here, but one we feel is thoroughly worthy.
 Apple's rare forays into advertising are fairly smug at the best of times (to be fair, they have plenty to be smug about), but this one just goes too far.
 Unbearably patronising throughout, but the real payload is that overlong, annoying, irritating 'CHEEEEEEEEE....EEEEEESE' in the middle.
-Also, nice idea, but how on earth are you gonna print that picture?
+Stick it up your gorgonzola Apple.

 Oh Gio Compario, just what hell did you unleash upon the world?
 Setting the template for a whole raft of internet sites advertised utilising an awful, but catchy, song and some tenuous pun-based lead character, this is still the king of them all.
 At least Go Compare had the decency to recognise how universally hated the character was and bring out a new series where he endures physical violence towards him, thus bringing to life the fantasies of countless angry television viewers everywhere.

 Football fans: be careful what you wish for.
 This cringeworthy advert for Blackburn Rovers' much-maligned Indian owners Venkys is a salutary lesson to those who get excited at the first sign of an apparently-wealthy foreign owner coming in to guide your club to success and glory.
 One day they promise to buy you Ronaldinho, the next your players are being forced to pretend to steal chicken legs from each other on camera.
 It's a slippery, slippery slope people.